Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 6.4 The institution employs an open and orderly process for recruiting and appointing its faculty.
 Faculty participate in the search process for continuing members of the instructional staff.

-6.5 The institution ensures equal employment opportunity consistent with legal requirements and any other dimensions of its choosing; compatible with its mission and purposes, it addresses its own goals for the achievement of diversity among its faculty and academic staff.
+6.5 The institution ensures equal employment opportunity consistent with legal requirements and any other dimensions of its choosing.
+Compatible with its mission and purposes, it addresses its own goals for the achievement of diversity, equity, and inclusion among its faculty and academic staff and assesses the effectiveness of its efforts to achieve those goals (See also 9.5).
 Hiring reflects the effectiveness of this process and results in a variety of academic and professional backgrounds, training, and experience.
 Each prospective hire is provided with a written agreement that states explicitly the nature and term of the initial appointment and, when applicable, institutional considerations that might preclude or limit future appointments.

 6.6 Salaries and benefits are set at levels that ensure the institution’s continued ability to attract and retain appropriately qualified faculty and academic staff whose profiles are consistent with the institution’s mission and purposes.
 Faculty and academic staff are provided with substantial opportunities for continued professional development throughout their careers.